mjul/rust-metaprogramming-lab/README.md

 The latter is very helpful.
 With the `Debug` trait defined in `extra-traits` you have a chance to print and figure out the AST that the macro is getting as input.

+## Approaches

+### 1: Generate code from inline metamodel AST (`generate_data_structures!`)
+The first approach.

+The idea was to pass a meta-model AST instance to the macro inline and then pass it to the code generator.

+The problem is that the macro would have to parse the AST expression and instantiate it at compile-time to pass it to the code generator since the code-gen works on a metamodel AST, not the Rust syntax tree representation for building it.

+It did give some insight into how complicated it is to work with `syn` and the Rust syntax tree.

+#### Directions for Future Studies
+Perhaps instead of defining the meta-model AST inline as a parameter to the macro, the model could be adapted a bit by placing it in a module known to the meta-model macro code, so it could be referenced from there.

+This would couple the macros tightly to the metamodel but since the model is project specific that might be acceptable even if it couples the the macros tightly to not just the model AST but the actual model instance for the project.

+### 2: Tuple-based DSL (`generate_model_from_tuple!`)
+This was the second attempt.

+It is a tractable approach.
+However, the macro code is much more complicated since it has to parse s-expression style Rust expressions given to the macro, then generate the meta-model AST from that, and then send that to the code generator.

+The code generator, now residing in the `codegen` module, uses the `quote` crate as the dual of `syn` to emit Rust code from the Rust AST.

+This approach feels like too much work.

+### Directions for Future Studies

 ## Literature
 Read more about Rust macros: